7 Days / From $3,599 / Call: 1-888-565-7158

 Starts and Ends: Santiago, Chile

-Day 4: Enjoy a relaxing morning after a few days of skiing – then travel to Concepcion with a chance to stop at one of Chile’s most unique traditional markets in the city of Chillan.
-We then fly to Santiago and head up to the mountain town of Farellones – check into a family operated ski lodge where we will relax for 2 nights, enjoy the wood fired hot tub, sauna. home cooked meals with local red wines and legendary Farellones sunsets.
+Day 3: After our breakfast buffet we check out and head up to the mountain town of Farellones to ski one of the 3 Valle resorts; Valle Nevado, El Colorado or La Parva.
+After skiing we will check into a family operated ski lodge where we will relax for 4 nights, enjoy the wood fired hot tub, sauna, home cooked meals with local red wines and legendary Farellones sunsets.

 Enjoy your vacation with awesome skiing and brilliant culture.
 We take care of the rest!